JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 At some point in our machine learning pipeline, we need access to specific parts of the "actual data" in our data container.
 That is, we need the data in a form where an algorithm can *efficiently* process it.
-There is no interface requirement on how this "actual data" must look like.
+This package does not impose any requirement on how this "actual data" must look like.
 Every author behind some custom data container can make this decision him-/herself.
-To that end we provide a function called :func:`getobs`, which every data container must implement.
+In reality, it depends on what type the algorithm one is working with expects (``Array`` is in general a good choice).
+Providing a reasonable type is the responsibility of the data container.
+To that end, every data container must implement a method for the function :func:`getobs`.

 .. function:: getobs(data, [idx], [obsdim])